buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Breath Weapon (Recharge 5-6).*** The dragon uses one of the following breath weapons:

-*Acid Breath.* The dragon exhales acid in a 90-foot line that is 10 feet wide.
+*Acid Breath.* The dragon exhales acid in a 90-meter line that is 10 meters wide.
 Each creature in that line must make a DC 34 Reflex Saving Throw, taking 63 (14d8) acid damage on a failed save, or half as much damage on a successful one.

-*Slowing Breath.* The dragon exhales gas in a 90-foot cone.
+*Slowing Breath.* The dragon exhales gas in a 90-meter cone.
 Each creature in that area must succeed on a DC 34 Fortitude Saving Throw.
 On a failed save, the creature has one less Action per round and its speed is halved.
 These effects last for 1 minute.
 The creature can repeat the Saving Throw at the end of each of its turns, ending the effect on itself with a success.

 ***Change Shape.*** The dragon can magically polymorph into a humanoid or beast that has a challenge rating no higher than its own, or back into its true form.
 It reverts to its true form if it dies.
 Any equipment it is wearing or carrying is absorbed or worn by the new form (the dragon' \*\*s choice).